 Sumatra represents important coal, iron ore, gold and numerous other minerals.
 ASMC through its joint venture partner SAMBAS MM hold significant iron ore leases in Sumatra.

 Both Nickel and Manganese will play ever growing role in future battery technology.
-Battery powered electric vechicles will be the choice vechicle of the future.
+Battery powered electric vehicles will be the choice vehicle of the future.

 Premium Exclusive Selective Mining

 Carefully Considered Locations

 Panel of Experts & Advisors

 Coal is one of the most lucrative – and misunderstood – commodities.
 The average person seldom knows how we use coal is in every aspect of our lives; it’s not just about providing power, but also about housing, the job market, and politics.

 The coal market can generally be divided into:

 The mining companies that extract and sell coal

 The middlemen involved in the complex sale and exchange of coal